jessicaagarwal/Shoonya-wipe/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Ready for Use

-Your SafeErasePro software is now **fully compliant** with NIST SP 800-88r2 and ready for production use.
+Your Shoonya Wipe software is now **fully compliant** with NIST SP 800-88r2 and ready for production use.
 The implementation includes:

 - ✅ All required sanitization methods
 - ✅ AI-guided decision process